baturkacamak/TS-Video-Converter/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/YourUsername/TS-Video-Converter/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/baturkacamak/TS-Video-Converter/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

-* **Your Name** - *Initial work* - [YourUsername](https://github.com/YourUsername)
+* **Batur Kacamak** - *Initial work* - [baturkacamak](https://github.com/baturkacamak)

-See also the list of [contributors](https://github.com/YourUsername/TS-Video-Converter/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/baturkacamak/TS-Video-Converter/contributors) who participated in this project.

 ## License